MohabAbdelatief/Gestotunes-v1/README.md

 Gesture Detection and Classification: The core of the project relies on the utilization of MediaPipe and dollarpy, state-of-the-art gesture recognition technologies.
 These tools enable the system to accurately detect and classify a wide range of hand gestures, allowing users to control various music player functions effortlessly.

-User-Friendly GUI: The project includes the development of a user-friendly graphical user interface (GUI) built using C#.
-The GUI is designed with a focus on ease of use and aesthetics, providing an engaging and enjoyable music exploration experience.
+User-Friendly GUI: The project includes the development of a user-friendly graphical user interface (GUI) built using HTML, CSS and JavaScript The GUI is designed with a focus on ease of use and aesthetics, providing an engaging and enjoyable music exploration experience.

 Seamless Sockets Integration: The music player is implemented using Python, while the GUI is developed in C#.
 To ensure smooth communication between these two components, sockets are used, facilitating data exchange and real-time control.